 Create a multi-cloud universe

-- Set up node instance VMs in each cloud (AWS, GCP, and Azure)
+- Set up node instance virtual machines in each cloud (AWS, GCP, and Azure)

 - Set up VPC peering through a VPN tunnel across these 3 clouds

-- Deploy a Yugabyte universe on your multi-cloud topology
+- Create a universe on your multi-cloud topology

 - Run the TPC-C benchmark

-- Root access on the instances to be able to create the Yugabyte user
+- You need root access on the instances to be able to create the Yugabyte user.

-- The instances should have access to the internet to download software (not required, but helpful)
+- The instances should have access to the Internet to download software (recommended).

 Set up instance VMs

 When you create a universe, you need to import nodes that can be managed by YugabyteDB Anywhere.
 To set up your nodes, follow instructions in Prepare nodes (on-premises).

 Note the following: